hjgode/c00p/iHookIdle/ReadMe.txt

 			InfoEnabled		enable or disable to alarm msg to be shown

 			AlarmOffKey		single VK value to switch alarm off and reset idle time

+			//new with v3.7.0.
+			TimeOff			time where alarm sound is disabled
+			TimeOn			time where alarm sound is allowed

 		general settings
 			ForbiddenKeys	binary array with list of VK values that are filtered from the OS EnableLogging	dword to switch loggin on or off